 One of the holidays I enjoy the most is Thanksgiving.
-For me it’s not about the food but really making the time to be thankful.
+For me it’s not about the food but really taking the time to be thankful.
 No matter how complicated life gets, I always find something that makes me feel extremely fortunate and I want to teach that to my kids as well.

 Ever since my children were preschoolers I have shown them we can give back to the community as a family.
-We have cooked meals for those who cannot afford a Thanksgiving dinner, helped gather food donations and made cards so people that have no families feel valued and special.
+We have cooked meals for those who cannot afford a Thanksgiving dinner, helped gather food donations, and made cards so people that have no families feel valued and special.
 At the end of the year, we write thank you cards or notes for their teachers, just to show them we appreciate what they do on a daily basis.
 We also donate toys and clothes, not only during the holidays.
 It’s become a part of their lives.
-When I was packing donated items to take with me to Haiti in January, my daughter even made a card for the women in the tent camps that would receive the donations.
+When I was packing donated items to take with me to Haiti in January, my daughter even made a card for the women in the tent camps who would receive the donations.

 So much is written about entitled children that we forget about children that do appreciate even the simple things in life.
 We can all raise our kids to be thankful and generous, because both go hand in hand.
 The trick is to start early and to make it a part of your life.
 That way it is a part of your family’s life and your children won’t think twice about giving back to the community.
 It’s the best antidote to feeling entitled.